Skip to Content

 8. Visit Museum Rumah Kelahiran Buya Hamka

 The museum is based in the former home of Buya Hamka, an Indonesian Muslim novelist born in 1908.
-The museum is therefore dedicated to his life and writings.

-9. Go jungle trekking
+9. Go trekking

 The ridge above the Maninjau crater lake in west Sumatra, with forested slopes descending to the shore.